microsoft/ML-For-Beginners/2-Regression/4-Logistic/README.md

 ✅ Try creating this plot, and other Seaborn plots, using other variables.

-Now that we have an idea of the relationship between the binary categories of color and the larger group of sizes, let's explore Logistic Regression to determine a given pumpkin's likely color.
+Now that we have an idea of the relationship between the binary categories of color and the larger group of sizes, let's explore logistic regression to determine a given pumpkin's likely color.

 > **🧮 Show Me The Math**
 >
-> Remember how Linear Regression often used ordinary least squares to arrive at a value?
-Logistic Regression relies on the concept of 'maximum likelihood' using [sigmoid functions](https://wikipedia.org/wiki/Sigmoid_function).
+> Remember how linear regression often used ordinary least squares to arrive at a value?
+Logistic regression relies on the concept of 'maximum likelihood' using [sigmoid functions](https://wikipedia.org/wiki/Sigmoid_function).
 A 'Sigmoid Function' on a plot looks like an 'S' shape.
 It takes a value and maps it to somewhere between 0 and 1.
 Its curve is also called a 'logistic curve'.
 Its formula looks like thus:
 >
 > ![logistic function](images/sigmoid.png)
 >